JaimeAGonzalez/Github-Tutorial/README.md

 `console.log('Hello pretty world');` <br />
 *>>>>>>> feature-branch* <br />

+For solving the merge I chose the incoming change.

 **Optional:** Any changes make directly in the github website are not make in the local repository.
-Then, before making any push from the local the user must write in the terminal `git pull` for do the correspondant update.
+Then, before making any push from the local the user must write in the terminal `git pull` for do the correspondant update. <br />

+On the other hand, eventhough I had my username and email linked to my account, during the merge the VSCODE terminal could not linked properly.
+For this reason it must be set manually.
+The user can use:

+-**Username:** `git config --global user.name` -**Email:** `git config --global user.email`